Sara Josephine Baker: Professional recognition

-Josephine Baker was becoming famous, so much so that New York University Medical School asked her to lecture there on children’s health, or "child hygiene", as it was known at the time.
+Josephine Baker was becoming famous, so much so that New York University Medical School asked her to lecture there on children's health, or "child hygiene", as it was known at the time.
 Baker said she would if she could also enroll in the school.
 The school initially turned her down, but eventually acquiesced after looking unsuccessfully for a male lecturer to match her knowledge.
 In 1917, Baker became the first woman to receive a doctorate in public health.

 After the United States entered World War I, Baker became even better known.
 Most of this publicity was generated from her comment to a New York Times reporter.
-She told him that it was "six times safer to be soldier in the trenches of France than to be a baby born in the United States."
+She told him that it was "six times safer to be a soldier in the trenches of France than to be a baby born in the United States."
 She was able to start a lunch program for school children due to the publicity this comment brought.
 She made use of the publicity around the high rate of young men being declared 4F (not eligible for draft due to poor health) as a motivating factor for support in her work on improving the health of children.

 Baker was offered a job in London as health director of public schools, a job in France taking care of war refugees, and a job in the United States as Assistant Surgeon General.

 Personal life

 Baker spent much of the later part of her life with Ida Alexa Ross Wylie, a novelist, essayist, and Hollywood scriptwriter from Australia who identified as a "woman-oriented woman".
 When Baker retired in 1923, she started to run their household while writing her autobiography, Fighting For Life.
+Both women, and their friend Louise Pearce, were members of Heterodoxy, a feminist biweekly luncheon discussion club, of which many members were lesbian or bisexual.
+Neither Baker nor Wylie ever declared themselves openly to be queer, but according to Dr. Bert Hansen, the two women were partners.

-In 1935 and four years before her autobiography was published, Baker and Wylie decided to move to Princeton, New Jersey, with their friend Louise Pearce.
+In 1935 and four years before her autobiography was published, Baker and Wylie decided to move to Princeton, New Jersey with Pearce.

 Based on the similarity of tone and phrasing of Fighting for Life to Wylie's memoir, My Life with George, writer Helen Epstein postulates that Wylie may have helped Baker write her autobiography.
 Beyond the memoir, little is known about Baker's life, as she "appears to have destroyed all her personal papers."